10 Best Things to do in Valladolid, Mexico

 Some of them are entirely underground, while others are open, and some are half-open.

 They are great for swimming and snorkeling, and some even offer diving opportunities.
-The entire Yucatan Peninsula has over 6,000 cenotes, many of which are yet to be discovered!
+Over 6,000 cenotes dot the entire Yucatan Peninsula, many of which await discovery!

 Cenote Zaci sits in the center of the city between Calle 37 and Calle 39.
 Entrance to cenote Zaci costs 30 pesos and is open from 8 a.m. to 5 p.m.